Ecommerce Growth

 A countdown timer is a digital clock that counts down from a certain time to zero.
 They are often used to countdown to an event, such as a sale or promotion.

-Countdown timers can be effective in creating a sense of urgency and encouraging people to take action.
+Countdown timers on eCommerce websites can be effective in creating a sense of urgency and encouraging people to take action.
 They can be used to promote special deals or discounts or to encourage visitors to sign up for your newsletter or email list.

 Why are countdowns effective?